 Talent transferring mice to the IVIS system for imaging at specified time points.
 TXT: Anesthesia: Isoflurane inhalation (2 - 3%)

-SCREEN: The excitation wavelength is being set at 551 nm and emission wavelength at 567 nm.

 Use the IVIS system to capture fluorescent signals from the PKH-labeled extracellular vesicles released from the scaffold [1].
 In the imaging wizard, select the Fluorescence Imaging option and activate the excitation and emission filters for the PKH dye [2].

-SCREEN: The fluorescent signals from the PKH-labeled extracellular vesicles are being released from the scaffold.

 SCREEN: The Fluorescence Imaging option is being clicked and the excitation and emission filters for PKH dye are being activated.

 Adjust the camera settings, including the field of view and subject height, to optimize signal detection [1-TXT].
 Start acquiring images and save the resulting data [2].

 SCREEN: The camera settings are being adjusted including the field of view and subject height.
 TXT: Ensure consistent positioning across all imaging time points

-SCREEN: The images are being acquired and data is being saved.
+SCREEN: The images are being acquired and data are being auto-saved.

+SCREEN: The fluorescent signals from the PKH-labeled extracellular vesicles are being released from the scaffold.

 Results